myarotskaya/architecture-center/docs/data/concepts/non-relational-data.md

 External index data stores provide the ability to search for information held in other data stores and services.
 An external index acts as a secondary index for any data store, and can be used to index massive volumes of data and provide near real-time access to these indexes.

 For example, you might have text files stored in a file system.
-Find a file by its file path is quick, but searching based on the contents of the file would require a scan of all of the files, which is slow.
+Finding a file by its file path is quick, but searching based on the contents of the file would require a scan of all of the files, which is slow.
 An external index lets you create secondary search indexes and then quickly find the path to the files that match your criteria.
 Another example application of an external index is with key/value stores that only index by the key.
 You can build a secondary index based on the values in the data, and quickly look up the key that uniquely identifies each matched item.

 ![Example of search data](./images/search.png)

 The indexes are created by running an indexing process.
 This can be performed using a pull model, triggered by the data store, or using a push model, initiated by application code.
 Indexes can be multidimensional and may support free-text searches across large volumes of text data.

 External index data stores are often used to support full text and web based search.
 In these cases, searching can be exact or fuzzy.
 A fuzzy search finds documents that match a set of terms and calculates how closely they match.
-Some external indexes also support linguistic analysis that can return matches based on synonyms, genre expansions (for example, matching dogs to pets), and stemming (for example searching for run also matches ran and running).
+Some external indexes also support linguistic analysis that can return matches based on synonyms, genre expansions (for example, matching "dogs" to "pets"), and stemming (for example, searching for "run" also matches "ran" and "running").

 Relevant Azure service: